algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 #### Note

-After each wave, the enneemies will get stronger.
+After each wave, the enemies will get stronger.
 Their HP will increase by 20%.

 ### C. Stages Types